-The Andean bears AKA the spectacled bear, as it looks like it is wearing glasses, live predominantly in the Andean mountains from western Venezuela south to Bolivia.
+The Andean bears, AKA the spectacled bear, as it looks like they are wearing glasses, live predominantly in the Andean mountains from south of western Venezuela to Bolivia.
 It is the only bear native to South America.
 It’s a clever animal that builds platforms and nests in trees for eating and sleeping.

 Fun fact– The most famous fictional bear, Paddington Bear, is a spectacled bear.

-With their bright pink plumage Chilean flamingos are a popular photo opportunity at Jersey Zoo, In the wild they are found from the highlands of central Peru and Bolivia and south to Tierra del Fuego, generally in mountain lakes, These areas are vulnerable to habitat loss and water pollution.
+With their bright pink plumage, Chilean flamingos are a popular photo opportunity at Jersey Zoo; in the wild, they are found in the highlands of central Peru and Bolivia and south to Tierra del Fuego, generally in mountain lakes.
+These areas are vulnerable to habitat loss and water pollution.

 Fun fact– Flamingos are an ancient group of birds.
-Their fossil records dates back about 10 million years ago.
+Their fossil records date back about 10 million years ago.
 During Roman times flamingo tongues were considered a delicacy by the upper classes.

-Jersey Zoo has kept western lowland gorillas since 1959 – the year it opened.
-This species is under a severe threat in the wild but as Durrell has seen 15 births over the years including the latest arrival, Amari seen above,
+Jersey Zoo has kept western lowland gorillas since 1959 when it opened.
+This species is under a severe threat in the wild, but as Durrell has seen 15 births over the years, including the latest arrival, Amari, seen above,

 Jersey Zoo is home to a colony of Sulawesi crested black macaques.
-These punk hair monkeys are critically endangered in their home island in Indonesia where they are hunted for their meat and kept as pets.
+These punk-hair monkeys are critically endangered on their home island in Indonesia, where they are hunted for meat and kept as pets.
 Illegal logging of their tropical forest habitat for agriculture has also contributed to a 90% population loss in the last 30 years.

-Fun fact– In 2011, Naruto, then a 7 years old macaque, snapped several ‘selfie’ photos of himself with a camera belonging to photographer David John Slater, who was on assignment in Indonesia.
+Fun fact– In 2011, Naruto, then a seven years old macaque, snapped several ‘selfie’ photos of himself with a camera belonging to photographer David John Slater, who was on assignment in Indonesia.
 This became the focus of a famous lawsuit over whether or not the photographer or the monkey ‘owned’ the copyright of the photo.

-Fun fact– Meerkats eat mainly insects, termites are their preferred insect to eat.
-However, as they are immune to the venom of scorpions and snakes they will bite the venomous tail off a scorpion and clean the remaining poison out by rubbing it on the ground before eating it.
+Fun fact– Meerkats eat mainly insects, and termites are their preferred insect.
+However, as they are immune to the venom of scorpions and snakes, they will bite the venomous tail off a scorpion and clean the remaining poison by rubbing it on the ground before eating it.